keybits/circulate/README.md

 ## TODO

-- cache heroku toolbelt installation on CircleCI - needs an 'if not' for the directory it's installed to...
+- cache heroku toolbelt installation on CircleCI - needs an 'if not' for the directory it's installed to
 - add parallelization
 - test with multiple python versions
 - run with coverage on CircleCI